Victory_4.png

 Red Rock Wind Energy Center

-The Red Rock Wind Energy Center is a proposed 300-megawatt wind power generation facility located in Emmet, Dickinson, and Clay Counties, Iowa that will generate homegrown energy to meet the nation's growing demand for cleaner, more affordable, reliable electricity, while creating jobs and investing in local communities.
+The Red Rock Wind Energy Center is a proposed 300-megawatt wind power generation facility located in Emmet, Dickinson, and Clay Counties, Iowa.
+Land-based wind energy is critical to meeting growing demand with reliable, affordable energy, while strengthening local economies, creating jobs, securing American energy independence, and delivering cost savings for consumers.

 Project Stats